synfonaut/Open-Directory/README.md

 * bottle native content isn't working
 * bg isn't uploaded to blockchain
 * bug when listing forks....if you fork from home directory it goes from there...
+* when you command click a category for a new link, it expands the tipchain

 ## About